How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Typical policies calculate the home and community care benefit as a multiple of the Daily Benefit amount.

-Cost of care varies depending on the level of care.
+The cost of care varies depending on the level of care.
 Therefore, if you receive Skilled Care, it will generally cost more than Unskilled Care.

 Policies typically provide benefits on a Stand-By and/or Hands-On Basis.
 The ideal policy includes both definitions of assistance.